Isuru-LK/Isuru-LK/README.md

-Hi, I'm Isuru Lakshan, a final year Software Engineering student at Sri Lanka Technological Campus.
-My passion lies in app development and machine learning, and I have a particular interest in front-end development.
-I'm currently working on my final year project, a driver drowsiness detection system using deep learning.
-With a focus on continuous learning and innovation, I strive to build impactful software solutions that positively impact people's lives.
+Hi, I'm Isuru Lakshan, an Associate Software Engineer passionate about software development, problem-solving, and building efficient applications.
+I work with Java, SQL, Python, and various technologies to develop scalable and optimized solutions.
+Explore my projects and feel free to connect!

 <!---
 Isuru-LK/Isuru-LK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.